 Ludmilla's dragon form is hardly scary, but the preceding transformation is quite unsettling to watch, because it happens so gradually and happens in such a bizarre fashion.

 Nightmare Retardant: Dragon Ludmilla.
-Her transformation is definitely unsettling and grotesque, but the final result, a giant fat pink dragon with pajama button like bumps on her belly, is not very imposing.
+Her transformation is definitely unsettling and grotesque, but the final result, a giant fat pinkish-purple dragon with pajama button-like bumps on her belly, is not very imposing.

 The Scrappy: Bartok was considered humorous in Anastasia because he played the minor role of a sarcastic sidekick to the bad guy.
 Here, he's plopped into the major role of a hero with little of his previous traits, which makes him more bland and irritating than in his debut.